mondayCoding/witchfront/BestPractice.md

 ## Typecript

-### Variable scoping
+### Variable declarations

-Start with most restrictive scope and allow looser scope when necessary. const > let > var
+Start with most restrictive declaration and loosen it up when necessary.
+const > let > var

 ### Typing